App-Tunes/TunesLogic/README.md

 # TunesLogic

-A description of this package.
+A lightweight collection of backend logic for a media manager and player, written in Swift.